Jared-Richard/Jared-Richard.github.io/_posts/2020-06-05-alpha-fund-stock-pitch.md

 category: finance
 ---

-Stock Pitch for Lululemon as part of the Oxford Alpha Fund Stock Pitch Competition.
+A Stock Pitch for Lululemon as part of the Oxford Alpha Fund Stock Pitch Competition.

 <!-- more -->